 What better place to root out those sought after old antiques than a 19th Century historical settlement.
-Colourful and quirky, Old Petrie Town offers the perfect backdrop for a spot of treasure hunting.
+Colorful and quirky, Old Petrie Town offers the perfect backdrop for a spot of treasure hunting.

 Sundays are market days.
-Interspersed between the stalls are a number of olde worlde shops such as an old fashioned lolly shop and a wood fired bakery.
-The folksy atmosphere transcends into the multitude of desirable collectables available.
+Interspersed between the stalls are a number of olde worlde shops such as an old fashioned lolly shop and a wood-fired bakery.
+The folksy atmosphere transcends into the multitude of desirable collectibles available.
 This charming old town provides an escape to the past and a relaxing stroll down memory lane.

 Traditional and conventional, Old Petrie Town flea market sells a variety of beautiful handicrafts, old fashioned homewares, delicate and intricate pottery as well as vintage clothing and valued antiques.
-Ranging from 19th to mid century, there is a huge variety of furniture and relics on offer.
+Ranging from the 19th to mid-century, there is a huge variety of furniture and relics on offer.
 Much more relaxed than your usual city market, it is definitely worth the trek to this magical old town.

 The surrounding environment is enchanting, peaceful and serene.
-300 year old fig trees tower above providing the perfect shelter for a picnic.
+300-year-old fig trees tower above providing the perfect shelter for a picnic.
 With such a picturesque setting it is hard not to fall in love with Old Petrie Town.
-Steeped in history and clothed in natural beauty, the markets popularity is ever increasing.
+Steeped in history and clothed in natural beauty, the popularity of the market is ever increasing.